 During the republican era, the city developed remarkably and extended over all of the seven hills: Campidoglio, Palatino, Aventino, Celio, Esquilino, Viminale and Qurinale.
 Immigrants arrived in the city from every part of Italy and the population raised to around half a million.

 However it's appearance was not that of a capital city of a universal empire and can't be compared with neither the cities of east Greece nor with those of the Lazio and Campania regions.
 Even though they had extended the road network, had constructed aqueducts for the supply of water, and they had carried out other public works, they lacked opulent temples and squares for representation.
+You can see all that remains from this historical period in the Ancient Rome tours.

 The imagine of the city portrayed a brutal difference of wealth between the rich and the poor.
 In front of the walls, amongst the greenery were the luxurious villas of the nobility whilst in the city crammed in narrow streets were the tall dark rented houses of the poor.
 An original symbolic language was also late developing and there was a marked influence of the Greek immigrant artists as well as their sculptures that were taken to Rome from Greece as booty of war.